dsw7/InoDAQV2/README.md

 describe the windows in more detail.

 ### Window: Digital
+This window is used to toggle digital pins 2 through 13 on the device.
+The pins toggle to either a HIGH or LOW state.
+Toggling pin 13 on an Uno device should turn the onboard LED either on or off.
+This behaviour can be used as a sanity check.

 ### Window: PWM
+This window can be used to emit a PWM wave on any PWM compatible digital pin.
+The slider is used to select the duty cycle of the emitted wave.

 ### Window: AnalogRead
+This window can be used to read the analog voltages on analog pins A0 through A5.

 ### Window: DigitalRead
+This window can be used to read the binary state of analog pins A0 through A5.

 ### Specifying a serial port
 By default, this device attempts to connect to the serial port "COM3" (or `/dev/ttyS2`).
 A different serial